Guernica 80th Anniversary of a Universal Masterpiece

 Therefore, from Leaf Madrid we recommend you take advantage of the opportunity offered by the Reina Sofía Museum to understand its most important artwork, to see how the war influenced the artist in his future artworks and to become breathless when staring at the the masterpiece that better shows the horror of the war.

-If you want to find more remains of the Civil War and more stories about it along Madrid… do not hesitate to sign up for one of Our Free Tours in Madrid
+If you want to find more remains of the Civil War and more stories about it along Madrid… do not hesitate to sign up for one of Our Free Walking Tour Madrid